LizardByte/Sunshine/docs/source/about/installation.rst

 macOS
 -----
 Sunshine on macOS is experimental.
-Gamepads do not work.
 Other features may not work as expected.

 pkg
 ^^^